pagkly/Zed/Investopedia3/How Is Return on Risk-Adjusted Capital (RORAC) Calculated.md

 ## The Difference Between RORAC and RAROC

 RORAC is similar to, and easily confused with, two other statistics.
-Risk-adjusted return on capital (RAROC) is usually defined as the ratio of [risk-adjusted return](https://www.investopedia.com/terms/r/riskadjustedreturn.asp) to [economic capital](https://www.investopedia.com/terms/e/economic-capital.asp).
+Risk-adjusted return on capital (RAROC) is usually defined as the ratio of [[risk-adjusted return]](https://www.investopedia.com/terms/r/riskadjustedreturn.asp) to [[economic capital]](https://www.investopedia.com/terms/e/economic-capital.asp).
 In this calculation, instead of adjusting the risk of the capital itself, it is the risk of the return that is quantified and measured.
-Often, the expected return of a project is divided by [value at risk](https://www.investopedia.com/terms/v/var.asp) (VaR) to arrive at RAROC.
+Often, the expected return of a project is divided by [[value at risk]](https://www.investopedia.com/terms/v/var.asp) (VaR) to arrive at RAROC.

 Another statistic similar to RORAC is the risk-adjusted return on risk-adjusted capital (RARORAC).
-This statistic is calculated by taking the [risk-adjusted return and dividing it by economic capital](https://www.investopedia.com/articles/economics/08/economic-capital.asp), adjusting for diversification benefits.
-It uses guidelines defined by the international risk standards covered in [Basel III](https://www.investopedia.com/terms/b/basell-iii.asp)—which is a set for reforms that are to be implemented by Jan.
+This statistic is calculated by taking the [[risk-adjusted return and dividing it by economic capital]](https://www.investopedia.com/articles/economics/08/economic-capital.asp), adjusting for diversification benefits.
+It uses guidelines defined by the international risk standards covered in [[Basel III]](https://www.investopedia.com/terms/b/basell-iii.asp)—which is a set for reforms that are to be implemented by Jan.
 1, 2022, and is meant to improve the regulation, supervision, and risk management within the banking sector.

 ## Limitations of Using Return on Risk-Adjusted Capital – RORAC

 Calculating the risk-adjusted capital can be cumbersome as it requires understanding the value at risk calculation.

-For related insight, read more about how risk-weighted assets are calculated [based on capital risk](https://www.investopedia.com/terms/c/capitalrisk.asp).
+For related insight, read more about how risk-weighted assets are calculated [[based on capital risk]](https://www.investopedia.com/terms/c/capitalrisk.asp).